neuschaefer/reform-handbook/src/source/parts.rst

 .. image:: _static/illustrations/8-2-callouts.png

-TODO: missing reset button in model

 Trackpad Firmware
 -----------------

 You can find the trackpad firmware in the source folder `reform2-trackpad-fw <https://source.mnt.re/reform/reform/-/tree/master/reform2-trackpad-fw>`_.

 Same as the trackball and keyboard, the trackpad firmware is based on the LUFA USB device library and implements a USB HID Mouse.
-To modify the behaviour of the trackpad, edit the file Mouse.c and rebuild the firmware by typing the following command in a terminal:
+To modify the behavior of the trackpad, edit the file Mouse.c and rebuild the firmware by typing the following command in a terminal:

 .. code-block:: none